mohbenaicha/En-Ar-Translation-Machine/README.md

 ## Appendix: Notes and Disclaimers:

 - Note 1: status code 200 means the post request was valid and should yield a translation within the response body.
-- Note 2: This tanslator was trained on 10,000 En-Ar sentence pairs and so it not the most sophisticated.
-It an handle short sentences.
+- Note 2: This tanslator was trained on 10,000 En-Ar sentence pairs and so it is not the most sophisticated.
+It can handle short sentences.
 This translator is being further trained on more En-Ar sentence pairs as they are collected.